The Big Short (film): Casting

 On January 13, 2015, Variety reported that Brad Pitt, Christian Bale, and Ryan Gosling were set to star in the film, with Pitt producing the film along with Dede Gardner and Jeremy Kleiner.
-Plan B Entertainment would finance, with Paramount handling the distribution rights.
+Plan B Entertainment would produce, with Paramount handling the distribution rights.
 Before this, Pitt had already starred in the adaptation of the author's Moneyball, for which he was nominated for an Oscar.
 On January 14, it was announced that Steve Carell would also star.
 On April 21, 2015, more cast was revealed by Deadline, including Melissa Leo, Marisa Tomei, Tracy Letts, Hamish Linklater, John Magaro, Byron Mann, Rafe Spall, Jeremy Strong, and Finn Wittrock.
 Charles Randolph wrote the initial draft.
 Max Greenfield joined the ensemble cast of the film on April 23, 2015.
 Karen Gillan tweeted about her involvement in the film on May 8, 2015.
 Jeffry Griffin, who plays Vennett's assistant Chris, was originally only planned to appear as an extra, and was cast to a speaking role after a production assistant picked him out of a crowd.